giuliodondi/kOS-Shuttle_OPS1/README.md

 ## ATO/AOA aborts

 Both aborts use the same guidance and differ only in what you decide to do after MECO.
-They are triggered if an engine is shut down between MET 340s and MET 420s.
+They are triggered if an engine is shut down between Press to ATO and 6100 inertial velocity.
+The boundary is called **press to MECO** and no abort is commanded after that.
 This abort mode lowers the cutoff altitude a bit and the apoapsis to about 160km, just outside of the upper atmosphere.
 Additionally it forces guidance not to thrust out of plane anymore, giving more performance margin at the cost of a MECO orbital inclination lower than desired.
 Also no OMs dump is performed as you will need the fuel to do orbital corrections later on.

 After MECO you will have the option to either circularise and carry out the mission in a lower orbit or do an OMS plane change burn to re-enter on the way down.
 USe the deorbit tool that comes with my entry script to help you with that.